Abbabon/Hitoreroot/README.md

 ## Usage:

-The source csv is called 'accessable_kalfi.csv'.
+The source CSV is called 'accessable_kalfi.csv'.
 An xlsx file is included for posterity.

 After running, the output is written to accessable_kalfi_output.csv